 As such an important part of C&N’s business, reliable hosting infrastructure was critical to the project.
 I walked their IT department through the web hosting options, and helped them to provision business-critical hosting from Rackspace.

 Lead handling was significantly streamlined; leads weren’t lost; errors were cut down.
 Staff happiness increased as they could do their jobs.

 Not only did the new site create a splash, it streamlined operations at head office and every marina around the world.
-For more details of success, you’ll have to extract them from C&N direct 🙂
+The specific results remain client confidential.

 Like all good websites, C&N continued to be developed and refined over 4 years as the business needs changed and we learned about the site’s target audience.
 Marina information was rejigged to let people find what they wanted easily, and the design refreshed twice.

-A change of leadership led to the site being replaced, to stamp the new director’s personality onto it.
-[Link to change for change’s sake].
-The replacement didn’t perform well, and is in the process of being replaced again, with a site modelled on the original.
-In all cases, my integration with Microsoft Dynamics was retained.
+Regrettably a change of leadership led to the site being replaced.
+The replacement didn’t perform well, and was then replaced with a new website modelled on the original one I built.
+Throughout, each website retained my integration with Microsoft Dynamics.

 Book a free 20 minute consultation.
 No high-pressure sales, just good listening and advice.Contact Peter today